kozec/sc-controller/docs/actions.md

 #### <a name="trackpad"></a> trackpad()
 Available only for pads.
-Acts as trackpad - sliding finger over the pad moves the mouse.
+Acts as trackpad - sliding finger over pad moves the mouse.

 #### <a name="trackball"></a> trackball()